EnterpriseDB/tpa/CustomCloud/INSTALL.md

 have more details about running from a source checkout.
 But the above steps should be enough really to get you going with Ansible.

-Write to Abhijit, Gülçin, Haroon, or Nikhils for help with Ansible.

 Other software
 --------------